Choosing Between Apple Vinegar and Apple Cider Vinegar: A Comprehensive Guide

 The components and source

-Apple vinegar can be any vinegar made from apples, including fresh apple juice.
+Apple vinegar can be any vinegar made from pure Himalayan apples, including fresh apple juice.
 It can also be processed or unprocessed.
 As a result, it does not contain the ’mother’ that is found in apple cider vinegar.

 Yeast, sugar, and crushed fermented apples are the ingredients used to make ACV.
 It is produced via a procedure known as fermentation.
 There are two steps in the process.
 After crushing the apples, yeast is introduced to hasten the fermentation process, which turns the sugar into alcohol in a few weeks.
 The acetic acid that results from the breakdown of alcohol by natural microorganisms is what gives vinegar its tart flavour and aroma.